Speaking & Engagements

 Your audience will leave with

-• Relief that the complexity of what they're feeling is not a failure of gratitude — it's the full truth
+- Relief that complexity is not a failure of gratitude — it's the full truth

 The Body You Didn't Choose

 She stood in the mirror after treatment and didn't recognize herself.
-This talk is about rebuilding a relationship with a body that changed without your permission.
-Treatment changes your body in ways the medical team prepares you for — and ways they don't.
-This talk addresses the identity work that happens after.
+This talk is about rebuilding a relationship with a body that changed without your permission — addressing the identity work that happens after treatment ends, in ways the medical team prepares you for and ways they don't.

 Best for